-Fame and publicity often accompanies significant wealth.
+Fame and publicity often accompany significant wealth.
 Such attention, whether desired or deflected can also make the family office a potential target for cyber-criminals.

 Many family offices handle assets and investments equal to a substantial corporate entity but without the same levels of governance and security.
 While the corporations that create the wealth for a family are likely to be fortified with firewalls and well-trained employees, the family office might typically operate quite separately in a location more convenient for the principal and without any of the same resources.